ethereum/consensus-specs/tests/generators/fork_choice_generated/README.md

 To simplfy adoption of the tests, we follow the test format described in the [fork choice test formats documentation](../../formats/fork_choice/README.md), with a minor exception (new check added).

+This work was supported by a grant from the Ethereum Foundation.

 # Pre-requisites

 Install requirements (preferrably, in a dedicated Python environment)